PedroGarciaOT/FortifyDockerScripts/01-fortify-ssc/README.md

 In case you are planning to use several instances or in case you want to save disk space I recommend flattening the container into a new image.

-In order to use this in a production environment, the SSL configuration has to be added.
+In order to use this in a production environment, the SSL configuration should be added to the Tomcat Server.